dreamtools/dreamtools/doc/source/developers.rst

     dreamtools-layout --challenge-name D8C4

-Some sub directories and files are created including the **scoring.py** with a basic class were to code or wrap your scoring function.
+Some sub directories and files are created including the **scoring.py** with a basic class where to code or wrap your scoring function.

 If data file or templates are too large, we strongly recommend to store them in a project on Synapse.
 We have created a synapse project called `dreamtools <https://www.synapse.org/#!Synapse:syn4483180>`_